5G row: Air India resumes 6 India-US flights on B777 aircraft after Boeing's clearance | Business

 Air India said it has resumed six India-US flights on Boeing B777 aircraft on Thursday after the plane manufacturer gave the clearance to operate them.

+The airline also said all flights to the US will normalise from Friday.

-Air India had canceled eight flights on India-US routes on Wednesday due to the deployment of 5G internet in North America which could interfere with the aircraft's radio altimeters.
+Air India had cancelled eight flights on India-US routes on Wednesday due to deployment of 5G internet in North America which could interfere with aircraft's radio altimeters.

 US aviation regulator Federal Aviation Administration (FAA), in a fresh directive on Thursday, said radio altimeters fitted in certain types of aircraft, including B777, will not be affected by 5G services.